joyousdevil/electron-vite-react-markdown-editor-and-viewer/README.md

 2. Input `npm run watch` to view a live version of the project while you are working on it.
 3. Input `npm run compile` to generate an executable which will be located in .\dist\win-unpacked [windows].

-That's all you need. 😉
+That's all you need. 😃

 ## Features

 ### Electron [![Electron version](https://img.shields.io/github/package-json/dependency-version/cawa-93/vite-electron-builder/dev/electron?label=%20)][electron]

-- This uses the latest electron version with all the latest security patches.
+- Latest electron version and security patches.
-- The architecture of the application is built according to the security [guides](https://www.electronjs.org/docs/tutorial/security) and best practices.
+- Architecture of the app follows the security [guides](https://www.electronjs.org/docs/tutorial/security) and best practices.
-- The latest version of the [electron-builder] is used to package the application.
+- The latest version of the [electron-builder] is used to package the app.

 ### Vite [![Vite version](https://img.shields.io/github/package-json/dependency-version/cawa-93/vite-electron-builder/dev/vite?label=%20)][vite]

-- [Vite] is used to bundle all source codes.
-It's an extremely fast bundler, that has a vast array of amazing features.
+- [Vite] is used to bundle the source doe.
+It's a fast bundler, that has a ton of amazing features.
   You can learn more about how it is arranged in [this](https://www.youtube.com/watch?v=xXrhg26VCSc) video.
 - Vite [supports](https://vitejs.dev/guide/env-and-mode.html) reading `.env` files.
 You can also specify the types of your environment variables in [`types/env.d.ts`](types/env.d.ts).